emhill/117-Su15/src/morea/08.project3/project.md

 ---
-title: "Project 2"
+title: "Project 3"
 published: true
-morea_id: project2
+morea_id: project3
 morea_type: experience
 morea_sort_order: 7
 morea_summary: "Image Manipulation"
 morea_labels:
- - due 6/25

 ---

-# Project 2: Image ManipulationIn this project you will have the opportunity to programmatically manipulate png image files with python.
-First, download [project2.zip](project2.zip) and unzip it.
+# Project 3: Image ManipulationIn this project you will have the opportunity to programmatically manipulate png image files with python.
+First, download [project3.zip](project3.zip) and unzip it.
 You should see the following files:
   * **Test images**: `arch.png`, `hmcOlinSmall.png`, `in.png`, `out.png`, `spam.png`, `trees.png`  * Programs:
      * `image_fun.py`: where you will write your project code
      * `png.py`: library to work with png files **DO NOT MODIFY**